jeffpar/pcjs.v1/disks/pc/os2/misc/football/debugger/README.md

 OS/2 FOOTBALL Boot Disk (v7.68.17)
 ---

-This disk contains a prototype version of OS/2 from early 1987 that added preliminary support for the Intel 80386 processor, including limited support for 32-bit code and the ability to run multiple DOS applications in V86-mode.
+This disk contains a prototype version of OS/2 from early 1987 (code-named FOOTBALL) that was designed to test new features of the Intel 80386 processor (eg, paging and V86-mode).
+Most of the work on this prototype occurred between December 1, 1986 and February 28, 1987, with the principal goal of demonstrating multiple DOS applications running in V86-mode to BillG (the demo probably occurred in March 1987), but also with the underlying goal of demonstrating to IBM that Microsoft was ahead of the curve on 32-bit design considerations for OS/2.

-It was forked from pre-OS/2 1.0 sources, and the only machine it supported was the Compaq DeskPro 386-16.
+The FOOTBALL prototype was forked from pre-1.0 OS/2 sources, and the only hardware it supported was the Compaq DeskPro 386-16.
+The source code was later sent to IBM, and as of April 1987, they were adapting it to run on the Model 80 PS/2.
+No versions of FOOTBALL were ever released outside of Microsoft and IBM.

+Although FOOTBALL contained features not found in OS/2 until version 2.0, there is no direct connection between this internal Microsoft effort and OS/2 2.0.
+Some of the 32-bit support and paging work undoubtedly migrated to version 2.0 eventually, but that would have happened much later, since work on OS/2 2.0 did not begin in earnest until October 1987, after 1.0 was finished.

 A directory listing of this disk is provided [below](#directory-of-os2-football-boot-disk-v76817).